Scroll down to view some of the most frequently asked questions we receive. Click on the question to view the answer!

 We’ve had college students pop in to the museum when they have a 10 minute break between classes.
 We’ve had families with young “rockhounds” spend 30 minutes picking out all their favorite specimens.
 We’ve had long-time mineral hobbyists spend an hour or two closely examining every piece in the collection.
 You are welcome to stay as little or as long as you’d like, but we’d estimate that the average museum visitor spends about 30 minutes in the museum.

 Nope!
 Walk-ins are always welcome during our public hours.
-If you are bringing a large group, calling ahead is always appreciated although not required unless your group wants to participate in a Field Trip program or other activity.
+If you are bringing a large group, calling ahead is always recommended to avoid potential traffic jams in our small space.

-You can also submit photos to the Ohio Department of Natural Resources via their online rock identification form.
+You could also consider submitting photos to the Ohio Department of Natural Resources via their online rock identification form so that a state geologist can give you an expert opinion.

 Many museum visitors make a day of their trip to downtown Youngstown by stopping at several area attractions and educational destinations.
 View a partial list of these options below.
 The museum is also within walking distance of a variety of dining establishments.
 See a list of on and off campus dining options here.